-It is gravely unfortunate that, by default, WhatsApp isn’t compatible with tablets (still).
-However, there are ways to work around this.
-Some of the solutions involve complex maneuvers (such as rooting your device), but I've found one method which is simple and works.
-Here is our guide for how to install WhatsApp on a tablet.
+It is unfortunate that, by default, WhatsApp (still) isn’t compatible with tablets, but there are ways to work around this.
+Some of the solutions involve complex maneuvers such as rooting your device, but there is one method that is far simpler than that, and it works.
+Here is our guide on how to install WhatsApp on a tablet.

-Please note: this will create a new WhatsApp account unique to your tablet.
-If you want to spoof or takeover your account from your mobile device, I will outline a method for this at the end of the article.
+Note: this will create a new WhatsApp account that is unique to your tablet.
+If you want to spoof or take over the account you use on your mobile device, a method for that is outlined after the main tutorial.

-- Download the WhatsApp.apk from the WhatsApp website on your tablet.
-In order to do this and to not be redirected straight to the Google Play Store, either use Chrome or Firefox as your browser and then request the Desktop site.
-From there, click on the Android download and the .apk file will be downloaded to your tablet.
-(Alternatively, you can just download it on your PC and then transfer it to your tablet via USB, or email.)
+2. From there, click on Android download and the .apk file will be downloaded to your tablet.
+(Alternatively, you can download it on your PC and then transfer it to your tablet via USB or email.)

-- Ensure that you’re able to install from Unknown Sources.
+3. Ensure that you’re able to install from unknown sources.
 To check if you are, go to Settings > Security > Unknown Sources on your tablet.
 This will allow .apks that aren’t downloaded directly from Google Play to be installed on your devices.
-ALWAYS make sure you know what you’re downloading and installing if you are going to have this setting enabled long-term.
-Otherwise, uncheck Unknown Sources as soon as you're done with this process.
+Always make sure you know what you’re downloading and installing if you are going to have this setting enabled long-term.
+Otherwise, uncheck Unknown sources as soon as you're done with this process.

-- Enter the app and follow the instructions.
+5. Launch the app and follow the instructions.
 When it asks for a number to authorize the application, enter in your new number.
-While it won’t authenticate automatically, you will receive a text message with a code that you can use to authorize the app.
+It won’t authenticate automatically, you will receive a text message with a code to use to authorize the app first.

-- Once authorized, set-up your WhatsApp account as per normal.
+6. Once authorized, set up your WhatsApp account as normal.

-Here are some more WhatsApp how-to's you've got to try:
+Here are some more WhatsApp tutorials that you have to try:

 - How to install WhatsApp on your PC